 8 Likewise, the deacons must be grave, not double-tongued, not given to much wine, not greedy of filthy lucre, 9 Holding the mystery of the faith in a pure conscience.
 10 And let these also first be proved.
 Then let them use the office of a deacon, being found blameless.
 11 Likewise, their wives must be grave, not slanderers, sober, faithful in all things.
 12 Let the deacons be the husbands of one wife, ruling their children and their own houses well.
 13 For those who have used the office of a deacon well, purchase to themselves a good degree and great boldness in the faith, which is in Christ Jesus.

 14 These things I write to you, hoping to come to you shortly.
-15 But if I tarry long, [I write] so that you may know how you ought to behave yourself in the house of God, which is the church of the living God, the pillar and ground of the truth.
+15 But if I delay, [I write] so that you may know how you ought to behave yourself in the house of God, which is the church of the living God, the pillar and ground of the truth.

 16 And without controversy, the mystery of godliness is great.
 God was manifest in the flesh, justified in the Spirit, seen by angels, preached to the Gentiles, believed in by the world, and received up into glory.